artefactual/atom-docs/user-manual/administer/settings.rst

 This setting determines whether new :term:`archival descriptions <archival description>` will automatically appear as :term:`draft records <draft record>` or :term:`published records <published record>`.
+By default, public users (i.e. those who are not logged into AtoM) cannot see draft descriptions.

 Note that this setting also affects imported descriptions.
-For more information, see :ref:`archival-descriptions`.
+For more information, see :ref:`archival-descriptions` - specifically, see:

+* :ref:`publish-archival-description`

 .. _drafts-notification: